 Annual lantern-lit tours of Woodlawn Cemetery in the Finger Lakes include "appearances" by notable tenants of the cemetery, like famous writer Mark Twain.
 This event sells out so grab your tickets in advance.

-Famous New York City cemeteries with tours include: Green-Wood Cemetery in Brooklyn, home of Leonard Bernstein, Boss Tweed, and Jean-Michael Basquiat, with a historic trolley tour, and the "Into the Veil" evening of exploratory theater; and Woodlawn Cemetery in the Bronx (pictured), with residents like Miles Davis, Robert Moses, and Joseph Pulitzer, and tours like "Beer Barons" and "Illuminated Mausoleums."
+Famous New York City cemeteries with tours include: Green-Wood Cemetery in Brooklyn, home of Leonard Bernstein, Boss Tweed, and Jean-Michael Basquiat, with a historic trolley tour, and the "Into the Veil" evening of exploratory theater; and Woodlawn Cemetery in the Bronx (pictured), with residents like Miles Davis, Robert Moses, and Joseph Pulitzer, and tours like "Illuminated Mausoleums."